hiiamboris/red-wiki/A-short-introduction-to-Red-for-Python-programmers.md

 * 2 + 2    ; evaluates to 4
 * 2 + 3 * 4 ; evaluates to 20, not 14!
 * max 3 + 4 5 ; evaluates to 7

+As you may have guessed, `;` starts a comment until the end of the line.

 Let’s take for example the following expression: